BeccaStaple/hwa-frontend/README.md

-Follow this link to view the documentation: https://github.com/BeccaStaple/hwa-backend#hobby-project
+Follow this link to view the documentation and license: https://github.com/BeccaStaple/hwa-backend#hobby-project